 \subsection{Equivariant Representations for Robot Manipulation}

-Prior works have studied equivariant features for robot manipulation \cite{simeonov2022neural,simeonov2023se,xue2023useek,ryu2022equivariant,weng2023neural}.
-But these works have a series of limitations: (1) they are designed to handle only pick-and-place-like tasks, and are not capable of learning harder tasks involving articulated and deformable objects; (2) they are mostly based on open-loop policies or hand-designed pick-and-place primitives, so their framework does not support closed-loop feedback, which is important for scenarios that involve deformable and articulated objects, where the policy needs to react to changes in object poses throughout task completion; (3) they only handle equivariances in translation and rotation and did not consider scale equivariance. \cite{jia2023seil}~learns an SO(2) equivariant closed-loop manipulation policy using additional simulated augmentations in a suite of tabletop rigid object manipulation tasks, but cannot handle out-of-distribution objects with unseen uniform and non-uniform scaling.
+Prior works studied equivariant features for robot manipulation \cite{simeonov2022neural,simeonov2023se,xue2023useek,ryu2022equivariant,weng2023neural}, but had several limitations: (1) focused on pick-and-place tasks and didn't handle harder tasks with articulated and deformable objects; (2) mostly based on open-loop policies or hand-designed pick-and-place primitives, lacking closed-loop feedback; (3) only handled equivariances in translation and rotation and didn't consider scale equivariance. \cite{jia2023seil} combines SO(2)-equivariant closed-loop policy learning with additional simulated augmentations for a suite of tabletop rigid object manipulation tasks, but cannot handle out-of-distribution objects with unseen uniform and non-uniform scaling.
 Compared to prior works, our work learns a robot manipulation policy that supports closed-loop feedback, can handle deformable and articulated objects, is equivariant to translation, rotation, and uniform scaling by construction, and achieves generalization for objects with non-uniform scaling with a representation learning phase.